 Texas Car Crash Statistics

-If you have never been in a car accident, consider yourself lucky.
+If you have never been in a car crash, consider yourself lucky.
 According to Statista, there are over 225 million licensed drivers in the United States with an average of 10 million car accidents every year.
 Texas alone, has more than 13 million licensed drivers and over 313,000 miles of public roads, the most of any state.
+If you crash your car, Thompson Law may be able to help.

 The car insurance industry estimates that the average driver will file a claim for a collision about once every 17.9 years.
-This suggests that if you got your license at the age of 16, that odds are that you have experienced some kind of crash by the time you reach 34.
+This suggests that if you got your license at the age of 16, that odds are that you crash your car by the time you reach 34.
 Over the course of your lifetime, the average person has a total of 3-4 accidents.

 Not all accidents, however, are deadly.
 Of the 10 million accidents that occur every year, from parking lot scrapes to accidents involving police reports and multi-car pileups, just 3 out of every 1,000 accidents involved fatalities, according to the National Safety Council.